svennam92/microprofile-hol/README.md

 Login to the CLI with `bx login`.
 When prompted, use API endpoint `api.ng.bluemix.net`
 ***

-You'll need to install a couple of plugins for the Bluemix CLI as well:
+You'll need to install a couple of plugins for the IBM Cloud CLI as well:

 ```
 bx plugin install dev -r Bluemix